 The person responsible for adding the most entries to your backlog

-So yes, I don’t have one person that is responsible for adding the most entries to my backlog since a lot of people give me ideas, suggestions and series to look into.
-It’s extremely difficult to keep track off that.
+So yes, I don’t have one person that is responsible for adding the most entries to my backlog since a lot of people give me ideas, suggestions, and series to look into.
+It’s extremely difficult to keep track of that.

 With all the questions answered, I want to thank you so much for reading this article.
 It was an interesting article to write since I see my backlog in a totally different way than your typical definition of the word.

-To me, my backlog is more of a suggestions log.
-A suggestions log of games I could play and/or take a look at.
+To me, my backlog is more of a suggestion log.
+A suggestion log of games I could play and/or take a look at.
 If the game interests me enough, I’m going to continue to play it.
 If it doesn’t interest me, I remember it to try it out later or I just give it a nice spot in my collection.